Home » Indian Polity » Article 16 of Indian Constitution

 Article 16 of Indian Constitution, Provisions, Exceptions

-Article 16 of Indian Constitution
+Article 16 of the Indian Constitution

 Right to Equality is one of the basic fundamental rights that the Indian Constitution gives to all of its residents is the right to equality.
-The equality of opportunity in areas of public employment is covered under Article 16 of Indian Constitution.
+The equality of opportunity in areas of public employment is covered under Article 16 of the Indian Constitution.
 The definition of the phrase “equal opportunity” varies, and there is no universal agreement on its exact meaning.
 A broad interpretation of this provision is provided by the Indian Constitution.
 Principles of Equal Employment Opportunity (EEO) are applicable to:

 • Getting a job